tomlum/simpleScale/README.md

     `windowWidth` - width of the final window

-    `windowHeighth` - height of the final window
+    `windowHeight` - height of the final window

     `flags` - a table of optional flags corresponding to those used in love.window.setmode https://love2d.org/wiki/love.window.setMode